 GAGOHS - Gr antee Project Number: 115

-Project Name & Description Deploy and implement a pile Alerting, Seconds Save Lives and implement a pilot program to prevent death and injury from crashes involving chicles striking other vehicles, first responders, and individuals stopped at the A utilizing digital technology.
+Project Name & Description Deploy and implement a pile motor vehicles striking other al Alerting, Seconds Save Lives by and implement a pilot program to prevent death and injury from crashes involving r vehicles striking other vehicles, first responders, and individuals stopped at the side\ utilizing digital technology.

 Countermeasure Strategy Communications and Outreach: Supporting Enforcement Enforcement of Move-Over Law through Driver Assistance Technology

-Organization Type State
+Organization Type State State

 Funding Source Amount P & A Promised Project

 Information 405h \$40,850.00 No No

 Eligible Use of Funds and injury from crashes invo Funds will be used to implement a pilot program that uses digital technology to prevent death and injury from crashes involving motor vehicles striking other vehicles, first responders, and individuals stopped at the roadside.